Aarif brings a multi-specialist approach to his clients’ cases and specific expertise in public international law and international criminal law.

-Aarif is an experienced policy and legal adviser on matters concerning international human rights law and international criminal law.
+Aarif is an experienced policy and legal adviser on matters concerning international criminal law and public international law including international human rights law.
 He has a demonstrated history of working in courts, non-governmental organisations and international organisations.
-Aarif has advised widely on conflict resolution and the legal implications thereof in relation to conflicts in Turkey, Syria, the former Yugoslavia, Libya and others.
+Aarif has advised widely on conflict resolution and the legal implications thereof in relation to conflicts in Turkey, Iraq, Myanmar, Syria, the former Yugoslavia, Libya and others.

-Aarif completed a Masters in Human Rights, with distinction, from the University of Bologna in 2013.
-He has extensive experience in drafting applications to the European Court of Human Rights (ECtHR), United Nations Special Procedures, United Nations Treaty Bodies and other international courts and panels.
-He undertook a placement in the Office of the President and the UK division of the ECtHR where he assisted judges in an advisory and drafting capacity in relation to decisions/judgments issued by the Court.
+Aarif completed a Master’s degree in Human Rights, with distinction, from the University of Bologna in 2013.
+He has extensive experience in drafting applications to the European Court of Human Rights (ECtHR), United Nations Special Procedures, United Nations Treaty Bodies and other international courts, tribunals and panels.
+He undertook a placement in the Office of the President and the UK division of the European Court of Human Rights (ECtHR) where he assisted judges in an advisory and drafting capacity in relation to decisions/judgments issued by the Court.

 Aarif regularly undertakes advisory and drafting work on international law matters both on a consultancy and pro-bono basis.
-Examples of Aarif’s international work, either as a member of a court chamber or as a solicitor can be found under the sub heading ‘Notable cases’.
+Examples of Aarif’s international work either as a member of a court chamber or as a solicitor can be found under the subheading ‘Notable cases’.

 Aarif’s public law work has spanned a number of different practice areas: advising on judicial review of HMRC decisions; advising on international arbitration cases concerning public international law; applying for injunctions and disclosure orders; leading a seminar on state expropriation of property under public international law; advising on compliance with international sanctions (Iran, Cuba and Libya); advising on a variety of regulatory matters; advising on the new UK/European financial regulations; and litigating and advising widely on human rights matters in the UK and a number of other countries including issues arising from equality and anti-discrimination law.

 Aarif is a former judicial assistant to Sir John Mummery QC at the Court of Appeal and a judicial assistant in the Office of the President and the UK Division of the European Court of Human Rights (ECtHR).
-Examples of decisions which were handed down when he was a judicial assistant (and on which he had substantive involvement) can be found under the sub heading ‘Notable cases’.
+Examples of decisions which were handed down when he was a judicial assistant (and on which he had substantive involvement) can be found under the subheading ‘Notable cases’.